vishvAsa/notes/biology/organism/health/disease/infection/viral/wuhan_epidemic/variants.md

 - most widespread
 - Lost E484Q.
 - B 1.617.3
+- The AY.4.2 (Delta Plus) variant, which is known to be 10-15% more transmissible than its predecessor, has increased to 11 folds in last two months in India.

 ### Vaccines
 - COVAXIN and COVISHIELD have demonstrated early neutralizing efficacy against B 1.617